osmbe/website/content/posts/2017-01-06-hackday-grb.en.md

 Then we will check if an OSM building already exists.
 Those existing buildings have a whole history behind them: someone drew them, later an address was added, maybe their protection status, number of floors, shops, etc. Our goal is to keep that object and its history, and only change its outline.
 That means that a lot of manual checking will be necessary.
-One example is that we don’t want our buildings to overlap roads, or we don’t want industrial buildings mapped as houses.
+One example is that we don't want our buildings to overlap roads, or we don't want industrial buildings mapped as houses.

 During the hackaton, we thought along with the work prepared over many months by Glenn, building on previous